qiskit-community/qiskit-experiments/docs/tutorials/curve_analysis.rst

 - ``name``: Unique identifier of the result class.
 This is defined by the ``data_subfit_map`` option.
 - ``class_id``: Numerical index corresponding to the result class.
 This number is automatically assigned.
 - ``category``: The attribute of data set.
 The "raw" category indicates an output from the data processing.
-- ``shots``: Number of measurement shot used to acquire this result.
+- ``shots``: Number of measurement shots used to acquire this result.

 3. Formatting
 ^^^^^^^^^^^^^

-Next, the processed dataset is converted into another format suited for the fitting and every valid result class is assigned to a fit model.
+Next, the processed dataset is converted into another format suited for the fitting and every valid result is assigned a class corresponding to a fit model.
 By default, the formatter takes average of the outcomes in the processed dataset over the same x values, followed by the sorting in the ascending order of x values.
 This allows the analysis to easily estimate the slope of the curves to